President Trump Reduces Insulin Costs

 - Alcohol prep swabs and gauze

-Since Medicare won’t cover the items above, you’ll be responsible for 100% of the costs.
+Since Medicare won’t cover the items above, you’ll pay 100% of the costs.
 Of course, if you have a prescription drug plan, it may cover some of these supplies.
 The average monthly cost of insulin can ring in at hundreds of dollars each month.
 But, Trump wants to reduce insulin costs, especially for seniors.
 So, he took action.

 Beneficiaries with drug coverage paid an average of $675 for a year’s supply of insulin, and sometimes as high as $1,500.
 Now, participating plans will cap the cost at just $35 a month per type of insulin, and some plans may offer it free.

 Seema Verma of CMS says that the insulin pricing cap may increase monthly premiums.
 The premium increases will be about $17 more a month.
 These plans will begin starting in January 2021 in all 50 states, D.C. and Puerto Rico.
-Beneficiaries will ultimately save about 66% on the cost of their insulin.
-Verna indicates that if the price capping on insulin works well, other things may be next.
+Beneficiaries will ultimately save about 66% of the cost of their insulin.
+Verma indicates that if the price capping on insulin works well, other things may be next.
 Meaning, the administration may move forward similarly to other medications.

-What do These Changes Mean for 2020?
+What do these Changes Mean for 2021

 So many beneficiaries may be able to take a breath of relief come 2021.
 The complications that can go with patients who don’t take their insulin can be severe.
 The fact is many Medicare beneficiaries live on fixed incomes.
 So many can’t afford hundreds of dollars a month on a life-changing medication.
 The announcement of slashing costs for patients can change lives for the better.